sygmaprotocol/sygma-relayer-deployment/README.md

 **Note #2: Never use this private key for something else and keep it secret**
 ***Note #3: Do not forget to top up the balance of the sender key and set some periodic checks of the balance***

-The current TestNet operation requires private keys for 3 EVM networks: Goerli, Moonbase, and Polygon Mumbai (**as it states for now PLEASE CONFIRM THIS WITH SYGMA TEAM BEFOREHAND**).
+The current TestNet operates over various networks both EVM and Substrate.
+Hence you would need at least one EVM and Substrate private key (same key can be reused in different networks for 1 Relayer)  (**as it states for now PLEASE CONFIRM THIS WITH SYGMA TEAM BEFOREHAND**).

 2. For each network, you should have an RPC provider.
 Relaying partners must align with the Sygma team on the specific clients or RPC providers to use, so we can ensure appropriate provider redundancy in order to increase network robustness and reliability.
+We strongly reccomend you use own FullNodes.

-3. Fork the repo to your own organization.
+3. Fork the repo to your own organization, if you want to use GitHub actions as your CI/CD.
 In this guide, the GitHub repo is used as CI/CD platform.
-More on GitHub actions read [here](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)
+More on GitHub actions read [here](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions), otherwise just consider this as example.

 ### Setup AWS account

 If you already don't own an AWS Account, use [this link as a guide from the official support](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)